Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Experiments

-\paragraph{\textbf{Quantitative and Visual Results.}} In Table \ref{tab:siglip_scores}, we report editing quality using SigLIP-based~\cite{tschannen2025siglip2multilingualvisionlanguage} alignment scores.
-Starting from inverted noise (Euler + $\emptyset$ and NTI + $\emptyset$) consistently outperforms the native TRELLIS baseline, indicating superior alignment with the target edit prompt $\mathcal{P}_{edit}$.
-Beyond visual quality, our method offers a significant computational advantage.
-VoxHammer is much more computationally demanding (197s per edit on average), requiring manual mask creation and the rendering of over 150 views to retrieve multi-view DINOv2 features~\cite{oquab2024dinov2learningrobustvisual}.
-In contrast, our approach bypasses re-rendering entirely, requiring only the voxelization of the mesh and re-sampling from the generative model (9s per edit on average).
-This streamlined pipeline makes our method 20$\times$ faster than the VoxHammer baseline while maintaining higher structural integrity.
+\paragraph{\textbf{Quantitative and Visual Results.}} To evaluate editing quality, we sample 30 rendered views per edited sample.
+Table~\ref{tab:siglip_scores} reports alignment with the target prompt $\mathcal{P}_{edit}$ using SigLIP \cite{tschannen2025siglip2multilingualvisionlanguage}, CLIP scores, and LLaVA-1.5-7B \cite{liu2023visualinstructiontuning} for VLM-based evaluation (1--5 scale).
+Starting from inverted noise (Euler + $\emptyset$ and NTI + $\emptyset$), our method consistently outperforms all baselines.
+Beyond visual quality, our approach offers a substantial computational advantage.
+Both Instant3DiT~\cite{barda2024instant3ditmultiviewinpaintingfast} and VoxHammer~\cite{li2025voxhammer} require manual mask creation, with VoxHammer additionally rendering over 150 views to extract multi-view DINOv2 \cite{oquab2024dinov2learningrobustvisual} features.
+Meanwhile, Vox-E~\cite{sella2023voxetextguidedvoxelediting} relies on notoriously slow per-scene optimization, taking over an hour per edit.
+In contrast, our pipeline requires only input mesh voxelization and three generative sampling passes (averaging 9s per edit).
+This drastically improves computational efficiency while maintaining higher structural integrity.